Being fiscally fit is just as important as staying physically fit, and building up your credit score is a vital aspect of financial fitness.

 Having good credit can benefit you in numerous ways.
-You’re more likely to be approved when you apply for a loan because companies will view you as a good investment and you may qualify for a lower interest rate if you have a strong credit history.
-Good credit can also earn you favorable balance transfer options.
+You’re more likely to be approved when you apply for a loan because companies will view you as a good investment.
+You may qualify for a lower interest rate if you have a strong credit history.
+Good credit can also earn you favorable balance transfer terms.

 If you don’t have good credit, don’t worry.
 It’s not too late.
-There are steps you can take to improve your credit score and raise your credit rating.
-We also have some tips on how to avoid getting your credit in bad shape.
+There are steps you can take to improve your credit score.
+We also have some tips on how to keep your good credit from falling into bad credit territory.

 When you were in school, you received test scores that informed your parents of how well you were doing in class.
 Credit scores are similar to test scores.
 Credit scores inform lenders how much of a risk you pose if they give you a loan.

-If you pay your bills on time and have a good track record of healthy debt and repayment, you’ll be on track to earn a good credit score.
+If you pay your bills on time and have a good history of managing healthy debt, you’ll be on track to earn a good credit score.
 However, if you’re frequently charged late fees and have credit card companies chasing you down for payments, you’ll score poorly.

-Investors and companies view people with bad credit as investment risks.
+Lenders view people with bad credit as risks.
 They’re uncertain whether those people will actually pay back the debt they incur and identify them as not worth lending to.
 In the best scenario, a loan to someone with a poor credit rating may carry a much higher interest rate.

 Learn what factors make up your credit score here.

-If you want to buy a car, purchase a house or get your own cell phone plan, you need to build your credit.
-What can be tricky is that oftentimes, to be approved for credit, you need to already have good credit.
+Some common scenarios where you’ll need to provide credit history include purchasing a car or home and getting your own cell phone plan.
+What can be tricky is that oftentimes, to be approved for credit or to receive favorable interest rates, you need to already have good credit.
 This is something that many college students struggle with.

 While student loans will show up on your credit report and eventually help build credit, until you start paying them off, there’s no payment history to report – meaning you won’t see any big boost to your score.

 One way for college students and others to build credit is by applying for a secured credit card.
-A secured credit card works similarly to a regular credit card, but is “secured” with your own money.
-This means that a separate account is set up to hold your own cash that equals the line of credit on the secured card (typically $500-$2,500).
+A secured credit card works similarly to a regular credit card but is “secured” with your own money, also known as “collateral.”
+This means that a separate account is set up to hold your own cash.
+For most secured cards, the secured (or pledged) amount equals the line of credit on the secured card (typically $500-$2,500).
+However, PSECU has a member-friendly secured card that has a sliding scale of collateral that is based on your approved credit limit.

-It’s easier to get approved for a secured credit card because in the event of a default, the lender can exercise their right to pull the money owed for the account.
+Secured cards are a good option for those with poor or no credit.
+The lender is more likely to extend credit to you because in the event of a default, they can exercise their right to pull the money owed for the account.
 This makes it less risky for them to lend to you.
 Of course, your goal should be to never miss a payment.
 Not making a payment on a secured credit card can seriously hurt your credit.
 Paying regularly on a secured credit card can increase your credibility with lenders and help to boost your credit score.

 Regardless of whether you work to build up your credit score through loans or a credit card, be sure to make your payments on time.
 Don’t draw on them beyond your means.
 You will ruin any good credit you’ve built if you default on a loan or fail to make consistent payments.